mattruzicka/evolvable/README.md

 initialized ones.
 In effect, a gene mutation invokes a new random outcome from the genetic search space.

-Mutation frequency can be configured using the `probability` and `rate` parameters.
+Mutation frequency is configurable using the `probability` and `rate` parameters.